 The spawner is using Load Balancing and started a server without Load Balancing instructing it to do so.
 This request is thrown out and the spawner should continue to function.

 Review the configuration via SAS Management Console to ensure that all servers are set up correctly.
-No configuration was specified.
+Message queue polling server start ignored due to requested shutdown.